-April is Stress Awareness Month and we’re going to focus those 30 days on getting proactive about our happiness.
+May 18th sees the start of Mental Health Awareness Week and we’re going to focus those 31 (30 days have September, April, June and…..yep we’re ok) days on getting proactive about our happiness.
 While so many of us are devoted to a daily routine to keep our physical health in check, of running, of going to the gym, lifting weights and doing yoga, it’s surprising how few of us show similar dedication to a mental health regime.
 Just as you wouldn’t expect a six pack without regular sit ups, so you shouldn’t rely on luck to bring about a healthy mind.
 With that in mind, here are 5 IDEAL wellbeing exercises to include in your everyday.

 OBSERVE REGULAR MINDFUL MOMENTS

 Six years ago the NHS recognised mindful meditation as an alleviator of depression and anxiety.
 Since then, ‘taking a moment’ has gone mainstream, with more and more people discovering the great benefits it can bring to their overall sense of wellbeing.

 So, one of the best things you can bring to your daily mental health regime is to include a meditation or two.
 ‘But we don’t have the time, energy or money’, we hear you say.
 Well, even a ten minute session can bring benefits, and meditating requires nothing more than a quiet, peaceful space and your own mind.
 There are apps to guide you, which is certainly useful at first; we use Calm but others are also available.